-If you are in the early stages of your business and have decided to attend your first trade show, it can be difficult to know how to be noticed because, let’s face it, you will be competing with the big boys and others who have been exhibiting for years.
-Here are some tips to help get you noticed.
+If you are in the early stages of your business and have decided to attend your first trade show, it can be difficult to know how to be noticed.
+Let’s face it, you will be competing with large scale business, and others who have been exhibiting for years.
+Check out our handy guide on how to make the most of your trade show booth.
+Here are some tips to help get you noticed…

 Get the look right